pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

     git remote add origin git@github.com:my-organization/tap-gitops.git
     ```

-1. Create a read-only deploy key for this new repository (recommended) or SSH key for an account with read access to this repository.
+3. For authentication with SSH, create a read-only deploy key for this new repository (recommended) or SSH key for an account with read access to this repository.

     The private portion of this key is referred to as `GIT_SSH_PRIVATE_KEY`.

+4. For Basic Authentication, have a username with read access to the Git repository and password or personal access token for the same user.

+>**Important** Only use one of `ssh` or `Basic Authentication`, not both.

 ## <a id='download-and-unpack-tanzu-gitops-ri'></a>Download and unpack Tanzu GitOps Reference Implementation (RI)